wmcorless/kema/doc/masternode.md

 SETTING UP KEMA MASTERNODE:
 ===========================
 * First set up a VPS server.
-We recommend VULTR.COM
+We recommend Amazon Web Services or Digital Ocean.
 * Set up an account, and verify your email.

 ### Setting up your VPS

-* From your page at vultr.com Click on the "plus" sign to add server.
+* Add server.
 * Server type choose Ubuntu 1604 x64
 * Select the 25GB SSD
 * Label the Server MN1 (for masternode 1 and so on.)